MyPlantPlanner/MyPlantPlanner/readme.md

 Click on the heart button to add that plant to favorites.
 To see your favorite plants, click on My Plants.

+## NOTE - API
+The current API used to generate this plant data is with perenual.com.
+Some of their plant data files are missing information; there will be some minor issues with loading the data into the site.
+This could be fixed if this project is updated and built with its own database to pull from or finding a better API to get data from.

 ## User Story